How to Use Your HCG Pregnancy Test Strips

 Step-by-Step Video Guide

-Watch this quick video to see exactly how the test works, from start to finish.
+Watch this quick video to see exactly how the HCG pregnancy test works — from start to finish.

 What Is This Test For?

-The HCG pregnancy test detects human chorionic gonadotropin (hCG) — a hormone produced by your body shortly after a fertilised egg implants in the uterus.
+The HCG pregnancy test detects human chorionic gonadotropin (hCG) — a hormone produced shortly after a fertilised egg implants in the uterus.
 In early pregnancy, hCG levels rise quickly and can usually be detected in urine around the time of your missed period.

-This at-home strip is designed to give you a clear, fast result — with two lines indicating a likely pregnancy, even if the second line is faint.
-A faint line can simply mean you're testing early, when hCG levels are just starting to rise.
+This at-home test is designed to give you a clear, fast result — with two lines indicating a likely pregnancy, even if the second line is faint.
+A faint line can simply mean you're testing early, when hCG levels are just beginning to rise.

-💬 If your test is negative but your period hasn’t arrived, wait a few days and try again. hCG levels vary from person to person, and testing too early is a common reason for false negatives.
+💬 If your result is negative but your period hasn’t arrived, wait a few days and test again. hCG levels vary from person to person, and testing too early is one of the most common reasons for false negatives.

 Each test pouch includes: